Sustainability Gap Analysis for Food Companies: A Practical Guide to ESG Compliance

 Maikel Fontein

-Below, we present an in-depth, step-by-step guide on how to conduct a sustainability gap analysis.
-We’ll also include practical tips and food-industry examples so you can see how this approach comes to life in real situations.
+This guide walks through how to conduct one practically, with practical tips and food-industry examples so you can see how this approach comes to life in real situations.

-What is a Sustainability Gap Analysis, and Why is It Important?
+What is a Sustainability Gap Analysis, and Why Does It Matter For Food Companies?

 How to Identify Gaps in Compliance with Sustainability Regulations

--Best Practices for Conducting a Sustainability Gap Analysis
+Best Practices For Conducting A Sustainability Gap Analysis In The Food Industry

 Focus on High-Impact Areas